BiLei121/hybrid-dual-estimator/README.md

 Nevertheless, the influence of this change on the result is very small.
 The recommended values for Frodo976 and Frodo1344 are 6 and 5, respectively.

-## Estimate a new scheme
-To estimate a new scheme other than those 5 NIST candidates, one need to provide the parameters of the scheme.
-Note that for the schemes that error and secret are from different distributions, one need to compute the scaling factor "c" in the parameter sets.

 <table border=0 align="center" cellpadding=0 cellspacing=0 width=861 style='border-collapse:
  collapse;table-layout:fixed;width:644pt'>
  <col width=187 style='mso-width-source:userset;mso-width-alt:5973;width:140pt'>